st7ma784/OddJobCluster/DEPLOYMENT.md

 # Kubernetes Cluster with SLURM and Jupyter - Deployment Guide

-This guide will walk you through setting up a Kubernetes cluster with SLURM and Jupyter on your old laptops.
+This guide covers the deployment process for the heterogeneous Kubernetes SLURM cluster supporting both x86 and ARM architectures.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)